kubeopsskills/levis/README.md

 # Levis
 ## Kubernetes Manifest Generator

-**Levis** is Kubernetes Manifest Generator for simply creating Kubernetes applications using familiar programming languages.
+**Levis** is Kubernetes Manifest Generator for simply creating Kubernetes applications.
 Levis generates pure Kubernetes YAML - you can use Levis to define Kubernetes applications with YAML syntax for any Kubernetes clusters running anywhere.

 This is an project built with ❤️ by [KubeOps Skills](https://www.kubeops.guru).
 We encourage you to [try it out](#getting-started), [leave feedback](#help--feedback), and [jump in to help](#contributing)!